abhishantruhela/codsoft_calculator/README.md

-# codsoft_calculator
+# codsoftcalculator
-i have made it using html , css, javascript
+By using HTML , CSS and JS i made this,